IAG — Iamgold Corporation

 - Record Revenues: IAMGOLD reported nearly $3 billion in revenues for 2025, with a gross margin exceeding 40%.

-- Operating Cash Flow: Generated over $1 billion for the year, including $702 million in Q4.
+- Operating Cash Flow: Generated over $1 billion in operating cash flow, including $702 million in Q4 alone.

 - Free Cash Flow: Record mine-site free cash flow of $626.6 million in Q4, totaling $1.2 billion for the year.